spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 ## Limited file collections

-Whenever you want to limit the amount of files inside a collection you can use the `onlyKeepLatests(n)` method.
+Whenever you want to limit the amount of files inside a collection you can use the `onlyKeepLatest(n)` method.
 Whenever you add a file to a collection and exceed the given limit, Medialibrary will delete the oldest file(s) and keep the collection size at `n`.

 ```php
 // in your model